weiwl/timer/README.md

     /* code block */
     kt.getTime('a key name');

-KeyTimer also can output report in text or in html.
+KeyTimer can output report in text or in html.
 The timing processes can be executed out of order, but in report they will be ordered by begin time.

     var kt = timer.newKeyTimer();
     kt.time(1);